 Featuring numerous pieces of art, including both sculptures, drawings and paintings amongst other works donated by his family members, it’s a cool place to visit.
 He was born a few houses away from the museum and even went to nursery on the same street.
 Tip: If you go on Sundays after 5pm, it’s free to enter the Museo Picasso Málaga, but otherwise, you’ll have to buy a ticket.

 When it’s hot in Spain, it’s really hot, trust us.
-So for one of the best things to do in Malaga when it’s summer, and it’s boiling, we would recommend cycling around the city instead of traipsing around on foot all day.
+So for one of the best activities in Malaga when it’s summer, and it’s boiling, we would recommend cycling around the city instead of traipsing around on foot all day.
 You get to spend less time in the heat, more time with a fresh breeze in your face.

-One of the top places to get your bike on in the city is the Palmeral de las Sorpresas.
+One of the top places to rent a bike and explore in Malaga is the Palmeral de las Sorpresas.
 It’s a promenade area along the seafront where you can pedal up to the port, get a bite to eat from a local vendor and chill in the shade, and simply enjoy local life going by.
 Tip: The sunsets are super pretty from here, so make sure to hang around for a sundowner.

 Unusual Things to Do in Malaga

 Malaga has a bohemian heart which takes in awesome street art and underground bars.
-Let’s run through some of the more unusual things to do in Malaga.
+Let’s run through some of the more unusual things in Malaga to do.

 If you’re looking for truly off the beaten track things to do in Malaga, head over to the twin districts of Perchel and Trinidad.
 This is where you will find plenty of local life, well away from the typical tourist trail, including the famous tenement buildings known as corralones: blocks of apartments built around a central, communal, often plant-filled patio.

-A source of pride for the people of the area, these well kept patios are often filled with tiles and ceramics that make them beautiful places to be.
+A source of pride for the people of the area, these well-kept patios are often filled with tiles and ceramics that make them beautiful places to be.
 You don’t just have to imagine them, either: from May to June these are opened for public viewing during a festival.
 At other times of the year, simply wandering around these old neighbourhoods of the city gives you a real insight into the city before tourists arrived.
-Guides are also available if you want to learn the history behind the tiles in these neighbourhoods of Malaga.
+Tour guides are also available if you want to learn the history behind the tiles in these neighbourhoods of Malaga.